-- Pallor

-- fatigue, dizziness

-- exertional dyspnea

-- Generalized symptoms of tissue hypoxia The cardiovascular adaptations to chronic anemia
+- •Generalized symptoms of tissue hypoxia The cardiovascular adaptations to chronic anemia - Tachycardia Low viscosity leads to low blood pressure ~> increase NO (vasodilation) through ENOS (more details in CVS next month) - Increased cardiac output To compensate the loss - Vasodilation.

-- Tachycardia

-- Increased cardiac output

-- Vasodilation.

 - Iron deficiency is the most common cause of chronic anemia - microcytic hypochromic anemia - Most of the iron used to support hematopoiesis is derived from damaged RBCs. - Normally small amounts are lost each day and thus, daily requirements are small.
 8